AFL Commission: Governance of AFL

-The AFL is governed by its board of directors called the AFL commission.
+The AFL is governed by its board of directors, called the AFL Commission.

-In 1995, the AFL took over the operations of the Australian National Football Council which ceased operation after 89 years.
-In 2002, it took over the operations of the International Australian Football Council).
-In 2010, it took over the operations of the Women's Football Australia, which ceased operations in 2015).
+In 1995, the AFL took over the operations of the Australian National Football Council, which ceased operations after 89 years of existence.
+In 2002, it took over the operations of the International Australian Football Council.
+In 2010, it took over the operations of Women's Football Australia, which ceased operations in 2015.

-The AFL took over the operations of the New South Wales Australian Football League Limited and its subsidiar, the AFL NSW/ACT, now operates in Australia's most populous eastern region.
-The AFL promotes and brands the sport under its own name instead of the formal name of Australian Football, especially in developing areas where the sport is not well known and the AFL has a major stake in the local governing bodies.
+The AFL took over the operations of the New South Wales Australian Football League Limited, and the AFL subsidiary, AFL NSW/ACT now operates in Australia's most populous eastern state and the ACT.
+The AFL promotes and brands the sport under its own name rather than of the formal name of Australian Football.

 The ten commissioners are elected by the 18 AFL clubs, with each of the 18 clubs entitled to make nominations, but other Australian Football leagues, associations and clubs do not have any control or representation.

 The AFL approves new club franchise licenses to expand its competition.
-Since 1987, it has been instrumental in the merger that created the Brisbane Lions.
-The Sydney Swans were fully owned by the AFL which retains a controlling interest and reversion rights if the Sydney Swans club does not repay debts to the AFL.
-The AFL fully owns the Greater Western Sydney Giants.
+Since 1987, it has been instrumental in the merger that created the Brisbane Lions, while the Sydney Swans were fully owned by the AFL, which retains a controlling interest and reversion rights in the event the Sydney Swans do not repay debts to the AFL.
+The AFL also fully owns the Greater Western Sydney Giants.

 Other clubs to have an AFL appointed board include the Sydney Swans, the Gold Coast Suns, Adelaide Football Club and Port Adelaide Football Club.
 The AFL operates a Competitive Balance Fund, which redistributes profits to the clubs most in need to help ensure that all of its member clubs are financially sustainable in the long-term.

 The AFL is financially dependent on the success of its competitions with the majority of its funding coming from the AFL competition broadcasting rights.
 The 2025-2031 rights will earn $4.5 billion, the most lucrative in Australian sporting history.
 The majority is invested in ensuring that the AFL continues to sustain its future revenues, such as protecting the primacy of its competition, as well as growing its broadcast audience, talent pathways and professionalism to attract the best available players (from junior development programs and high-performance athletes from around the world).

 The AFL operates the Australian Football Hall of Fame, the AFL men's underage championships and AFL Women's underage championships.
-It was also responsible for senior State of Origin competition from 1991 until it ended in 1999.
+It is also responsible for senior State of Origin competition, which will return in 2026 after a 27-year hiatus.